 Let’s cover some anatomy, first.
 Different parts of the cigar will affect the experience and all three aspects of a cigar (body, strength, flavor).
 For example, a certain type of wrapper–thicker, more oily–might burn at a slower rate, which would likely change how you categorize the strength of a cigar.
 Size–or vitola–also plays a role, because the ratio of filler and binder tobacco to the wrapper will also change how a cigar smokes.
 Wrapper, binder, and filler tobaccos create the blend, which determines the overall flavor.

-Unlike cigarettes, cigar wrappers are made from tobacco leaves–typically from the leaves lowest on the plant.
-Wrappers are generally most responsible for the flavor of the cigar–at least in small and medium-sized cigars.
+Unlike cigarettes, which have a paper wrapper, cigar wrappers are made from actual tobacco leaves—typically from viso, seco, and ligero leaf types on the tobacco plant.
+And wrappers are arguably most responsible for providing the primary flavor of the cigar.
 There are over fifty variations of wrappers, but four are most common: Connecticut, Corojo, Habano, and Maduro.

 Wrappers can generally be classified into two camps–natural and maduro–that can help smokers generalize the types of flavors they can expect from a wrapper.
 Natural wrappers will be a lighter color, tan or light brown, and they haven’t been fermented as long, providing a less spicy, nutty flavor.
 Maduro wrappers are matured, fermented longer, have a darker color, and often have a richer, sweeter flavor.